conda/ceps/cep-20.2.md

     # skip compiling pyc for some files (was `skip_compile_pyc`)
     skip_pyc_compilation: [glob]

-    # This is only used in the pip feedstock.
-    disable_pip: bool (defaults to false)

   # settings concerning the prefix detection in files
   prefix_detection: